With the Daily allowance calculator, you can estimate the amount of your earnings-related allowance.

 In the event of a weather barrier, you can apply for a daily allowance from the fund under certain conditions.

-If work is prevented due to freezing temperatures, those working in the building and forestry industry must have agreed on a frost limit before starting the employment.
+If work is prevented due to freezing temperatures, those working in the building and forestry industry must have agreed on a frost limit before starting work on the site.
 A weather barrier is a situation in accordance with a collective agreement in the building or the forestry industry where

 In this case, you can apply for the daily allowance from the fund, if the employer has not paid wages or other remuneration for the days in question.
 However, always fill in the application for entire calendar weeks from Monday to Sunday.